mIRC-Scripters/mirckb/docs/source/intermediate/control_flow_statements.rst

 Short-circuit evaluation
 ^^^^^^^^^^^^^^^^^^^^^^^^

 mIRC will only evaluate as much of the condition has it needs.
-Consider the AND example from above, if %input doesn’t contain only upper case letters, the second condition will never even evaluate.
+Consider the AND example from above, if %input doesn't contain only upper case letters, the second condition will never even evaluate.
 This is important to keep in mind when using custom identifiers inside an if statement.

 Channel-related Operators
 ~~~~~~~~~~~~~~~~~~~~~~~~~